Real Life Heroes: ‘a simple word can mean a lot to a refugee’

 Now a Health and Risk Communication Officer with the NGO International Rescue Committee (IRC), Mr. Mohammedali spent a year in a camp on Leros Island, run by the UN refugee agency, UNHCR, where he received financial assistance, and learned English, French and Greek.

-Mr. Mohammedali shares his story as part of the #RealLifeHeroes campaign, by the UN Office for the Coordination of Humanitarian Affairs (OCHA), ahead of this year’s "https://www.un.org/en/observances/humanitarian-day" >World Humanitarian Day, on 19 August.
+Mr. Mohammedali shares his story as part of the #RealLifeHeroes campaign, by the UN Office for the Coordination of Humanitarian Affairs (OCHA), ahead of this year's World Humanitarian Day, on 19 August.

 "I left Gaza in November 2018: my life was in danger because of my political beliefs.
 I just wanted to get to any country in Europe which would respect human rights, and where everyone was treated equally.
 I just wanted a normal life.
 That was my dream.